Mike11199/HashMap-Python-Implementation/README.md

 This is the portfolio project for the Oregon State University course CS 261 - Data Structures, which is allowed to be posted to a public GitHub repo.
 The project implements a HashMap data structure using two distinct methods to handle table collisions - Open Addressing, and Separate Chaining.

-A hash map allows insertion and lookup of values in amortized constant time O(1), with a potential O(N) resizing cost when the hash table must be resized, in order to keep the table load factor low enough to redue the chance of collisions.

 - **Open Addressing**